mesosphere/dcos-docs-site/pages/1.12/installing/production/deploying-dcos/installation/index.md

 Figure 1.
 The production installation process

-This installation method requires that:
+This installation method requires the following:

 *   The bootstrap node must be network accessible from the cluster nodes.
 *   The bootstrap node must have the HTTP(S) ports open from the cluster nodes.